Rygal/Rygal/README.md

  - **C++:** Fully supported & tested (Tested on *Windows x86* target)
  - **HTML 5:** Restricted support:
   - Zoom is not working properly (Smoothing can't be disabled)
-  - Fonts are not working properly (Due to [the way they work with jeash](http://haxe.org/com/libs/jeash/embedfont))
+  - Embedded fonts are not working properly (Due to [the way they work with jeash](http://haxe.org/com/libs/jeash/embedfont))
+  - Storage is not supported
  - **Everything else:** Not tested yet

-Sometimes, features of the *dev* branch aren't tested on every platform, while on the other hand, sometimes there are features that are already in the *master* branch without support for some platforms that have just been implemented in the *dev* branch.
+Sometimes, features of the *latest* branch aren't tested on every platform, while on the other hand, sometimes there are features that are already in the *stable* branch without support for some platforms that have just been implemented in the *latest* branch.

 To sum up, you could try another branch if something doesn't work on a platform you'd like to use ;)